 First, I will quickly highlight what a title tag is.
-Then I will look at what Google has to say about it being a ranking factor.
+Then I will look at what Google says about it being a ranking factor.

 What is a title tag?

-The title tag, otherwise known as the “title element,” defines the title of the page, and is often used in search engines results to display the preview snippet.
-It is important both for SEO, click to click-through rate, or CTR, and also to related matters, such as social sharing.
+The title tag, otherwise known as the title element, defines the title of the page and is often used in search engine results to display the preview snippet.
+It is important for SEO, click-through rate, CTR, and related matters, such as social sharing.
 The title element should be a concise, accurate description of the page’s content.

 An example of the title tag’s code is below:

 <!DOCTYPE html> <html> <head> <title>HTML Title Element goes here.</title> </head> <body> <p>The main content of your page goes here.</p> </body> </html>

 John Mueller, webmaster trends analyst at Google, in an English Google Webmaster Central office-hours hangout on Jan.
 15, 2016 said the following: